Home » LISK Locations » This Location

 Photos of the site and other related images.

-John Bittrolff is the prime suspect in Costilla's murder
+John Bittrolff was the prime suspect in Costilla's murder

-In July 2014, a local carpenter named John Bittrolff was charged with the murders of Colleen McNamee and Rita Tangredi.
+In July 2014, the authorities indicted a Manorville carpenter named John Bittrolff for the murders of Colleen McNamee and Rita Tangredi.
 Three years later, he was found guilty of the crimes and sentenced to 50 years in prison.

 Following his arrest, Bittrolff was publicly named as the prime suspect in Costilla's murder.